906 words

 3. Split the Data: Train, Validate, Test#

-Split it into:
+Split it three ways:

-• Training set: Where your model learns
+• Training set: where your model learns

-• Validation set: To check progress while it learns
+• Validation set: to check progress while it learns

-• Test set: To see if it actually works in real life
+• Test set: to see if it actually works in real life

 Imagine baking cookies: